chef/chef/kitchen-tests/README.md

 ### Testing pull requests

-These end-to-end tests are also configured to run on Travis-CI with docker containers when you submit a pull request to `chef/chef`.
+These end-to-end tests are also configured to run on Buildkite with Docker containers when you submit a pull request to `chef/chef`.
 Kitchen is configured to pull chef client source code from the branch it is testing.
 There is no need to modify `kitchen.yml` unless you are contributing tests.

 ## Contributing